3-Day Tulum Travel Guide

 Day 1 – Sail Boat Ride to Punta Venado

-We started our first full day in Tulum with a private sail boat ride with Captain Ricardo from Sailing with Rich.
-The plan was to start in Puerto Aventuras and head to Punta Venado, a beach that can only be accessed by sea where we would snorkel with turtles.
-As we started cruising, I was on such a high: the music was banging and the delicious cocktails were flowing, but then the waves got really aggressive and my energy went from 100 to 0 real quick.
-Despite taking two Dramamines, I got really bad motion sickness, and I threw up multiple times.
-When we finally got to Punta Venado, where we were supposed to get out and snorkel, I was way too weak to jump in, and others were feeling sick too.
-It got bad enough that we ended up cutting the trip short and headed back to the port.
+We started our first full day in Tulum with a private sailboat ride with Captain Ricardo from Sailing with Rich.
+The plan was to begin in Puerto Aventuras and head to Punta Venado, a beach that can only be accessed by sea, where we would snorkel with turtles.
+As we started cruising, I was on such a high: the music was banging, and the delicious cocktails were flowing, but then the waves got aggressive, and my energy went from 100 to 0 real quick.
+Despite taking two Dramamines, I got terrible motion sickness, and I threw up multiple times.
+When we finally got to Punta Venado, where we were supposed to get out and snorkel, I was too weak to jump in, and others felt sick, too.
+It got bad enough that we cut the trip short and headed back to the port.

-In theory, this was suppose to be a great day, but the waves had a different plan.
+In theory, this was supposed to be a great day, but the waves had a different plan.

-Pro Tip: If you have plans to be on a boat, confirm with the captain beforehand to make sure the waves are tolerable and have a back up plan in the event that the waves are bad.
-We would have substituted the boat ride for a beach trip had we known about the wave conditions.
+Pro Tip: If you plan to be on a boat, confirm with the captain beforehand to make sure the waves are tolerable and have a backup plan if the waves are bad.
+Had we known about the wave conditions, we would have substituted the boat ride for a beach trip.

-If you do want to sailboat around Tulum, I would recommend Captain Ricardo and Adam.
-Despite the mishaps, they did their best to make sure we had an enjoyable time.
+If you want to sail around Tulum, I recommend Captain Ricardo and Adam.
+Despite the mishaps, they did their best to ensure we had an enjoyable time.
 You can contact Ricardo to book the sailboat at akkinsurl@gmail.com.

-Our second day was a full adventure.
-We started out in the natural reserve of Punta Laguna where we went trekking to see the spider monkeys and howler monkeys and learn about the different types of trees in the jungle.
+Our second day was an adventure.
+We started in the natural reserve of Punta Laguna, where we trekked to see spider and howler monkeys and learn about the different types of trees in the jungle.

-We ziplined 150 meters above the lagoon and then canoed to the other side to get to the cenote.
-Cenotes are underground sinkholes and there are about 6,000 of them in the Yucatan Peninsula alone!
+We ziplined 150 meters above the lagoon and canoed to the other side to reach the cenote.
+Cenotes are underground sinkholes, and about 6,000 are on the Yucatan Peninsula alone!
 The cenote we went into was once a Mayan sacrifice center.
-We abseiled into the cenote, stood for about 10 minutes, then climbed back up.
+We abseiled into the cenote, stood for about 10 minutes, and climbed back up.

 Mayan Village

-We also went to visit a Mayan village where a shaman showed us the different medicinal plants and talked to us about life there.
-The children and their dog put on a little performance for us and played instruments and sung traditional songs.
+We also visited a Mayan village, where a shaman showed us medicinal plants and talked about life there.
+The children and their dog performed a little for us, playing instruments and singing traditional songs.

 Coba Ruins Archaeological Park

-After visiting the Mayan village, we went to the Coba Ruins Archaeological Park.
-Coba is an ancient Mayan city about 1 hour from Tulum and a bit off the beaten path.
+After visiting the Mayan village, we visited the Coba Ruins Archaeological Park.
+Coba is an ancient Mayan city about one hour from Tulum and a bit off the beaten path.

-The park is huge, but there are multiple ways you can get around:
+The park is enormous, but there are multiple ways you can get around:

 Walking/Hiking: Not ideal if you are on a time crunch.

-Biking: Towards the entrance of the park, we rented bikes for 50 pesos ($2.61), per the recommendation of our guide.
+Biking: Towards the park’s entrance, we rented bikes for 50 pesos ($2.61), per our guide’s recommendation.
 The paths are flat and easy to ride on.
-Riding the bike was enjoyable and provided us with a much needed breeze.
+Riding the bike was enjoyable and provided us with a much-needed breeze.

-Hire a bicycle taxi: If you don’t feel like riding yourself around, you can hire a bicycle taxi to take you around.
+Hire a bicycle taxi: If you don’t like riding around, you can hire a bicycle taxi.
 Each taxi holds two people and costs 200 pesos ($10).

-There are a lot of interesting things to see in Coba, including the Mayan Ball Courts, gravestones, and calendar pieces.
+There are many interesting things to see in Coba, including the Mayan Ball Courts, gravestones, and calendar pieces.
 But the main attraction is the great pyramid, Nohoch Mul.
-This is one of the few ancient Mayan pyramids that you can still climb.
+This is one of the few ancient Mayan pyramids you can still climb.
 Nohoch Mul is 137 feet tall!
-Be prepared to get a solid workout, as the stairs are very steep and narrow.
-I found that doing a bear crawl was the easiest and safest way to go up and down the pyramid, but there were a few brave souls who hiked up and down standing upright.
-There’s a thick rope in the center of the pyramid to hold onto if needed.
+Be prepared for a solid workout, as the stairs are steep and narrow.
+Doing a bear crawl was the easiest and safest way to go up and down the pyramid, but a few brave souls hiked up and down, standing upright.
+There’s a thick rope in the pyramid’s center to hold onto if needed.

-Coba is an active archaeological dig site, and every day more and more ancient structures are being excavated.
+Coba is an active archaeological dig site, and more ancient structures are excavated daily.
 At the top of the Nohoch Mul, we had a beautiful view of the jungle and a glimpse of the many unexcavated pyramids and courtyards.

 Private Chef